fulup-bzh/OidConnect/README.md

       cd yourDirProjectName
       composer require 'openid/oid-connect'

-NOTE: with composer OidConnect is located in ./vendors/openid/oid-connect and not ./OidConnect
+NOTE: with composer OidConnect is located in ./vendors/openid/oid-connect

 2) Direct install from Github by passing composer.
 Install OidConnect dependencies manually to use OidConnect outside composer